Erxiong222/OPC-DA-DATA-Reader/README.md

 #### 2.1) Python depedencies
 - **[Python 2.7.](https://github.com/python/cpython/tree/2.7)** - I prefer using Python 3, however the OpenOPC library requires Python 2.
 I installed using conda
 - **[Pywin32](https://github.com/mhammond/pywin32)** - I installed using conda
-- **[OpenOPC](http://openopc.sourceforge.net/)** - Theoretically it is avaiable o [PyPi](https://pypi.org/project/OpenOPC/), but the installation using 'pip install OpenOPC' didn't worked for me.
-I had to cloning the repository and install it using 'pip install .'
 - **Pyside** and **Qt4** - I installed using conda.

-**Note:** For personal use I usually choose pyqt5, however for this little project I wanted to more permissive license.